 Following the concept of the meta-instrument, the simulacra mixes functions of record, play, generate process, random score, data store, coordinating distributed process of data flow via network, etc. During the 3rd part, the simulacrum works at the same time as a visual score for the musicians, as the musicians imitate the gestures of themselves displayed on the screens.
 Other times it plays like a musician coordinating samples of the previous performance (4-5th part).
 The possibilities of combinations of functions creates a kind of environment with different layers of interactions that guide the performance.
 The purpose of the SChO is to deal with some strategies that merge and remediate the performance on the stage.
 The main work aimed to create a stable system (Simulacrum Orchestra) capable of bringing to life a mixed performance on the stage—a hybrid environment with human and nonhuman actors that furthermore could be transposable to diverse instrumental groups with different formats.

 "This piece is like a personage made up of two natures, it is like a dual entity (dikhthas).
 Indeed these two natures contradict each other although sometimes they merge in rhythm and harmony.
 This confrontation is realized in a variable dynamic flux which exploits the specific traits of the two instruments."
 (Xenakis 1979 - Score of Dikhthas)

-The piece explores the simulacrum as a personage of the musician, a double of them that seems to be contradicted but they merged somehow.
-The simulacrum is a doubler of the musicians as well as an extension of them.
+The piece explores the simulacrum as a personage of the musician—a double of them that seems contradictory, but somehow merged.
+The simulacrum is a doubler of the musician, as well as an extension.